 Negotiate a flexible working pattern – see if there's an option for you to work flexibly.
 This could include working part time, working from home, breaking up the working week, having shorter workdays or working fewer but longer days.

 Experiment with partial breastfeeding – this involves breastfeeding while you're at home and expressing milk while you're at work so that your baby can drink your breast milk the next day, even when they're away from you.

 Whatever you decide, it might be worth doing a trial run before you return to work, so you can see if the new breastfeeding pattern works for you and your baby.
 If it doesn't, there'll be plenty of time to try something different.

-Chat to other mums about how they managed breastfeeding and going back to work, either in person or on online forums like mumsnet – other women who've been through the same thing will be an invaluable source of knowledge, experience and advice.
+Chat to other mums about how they managed breastfeeding and going back to work - you can do this online via forums like mumsnet.
+Talking to other mums who've been through the same thing will be really helpful.

 Your workplace is legally required to provide suitable facilities for you to rest while you're pregnant or breastfeeding.
 This might be a mother and baby room, first aid room, spare office or private room.
 You can use this space to express milk throughout the day.
 It shouldn't be a toilet – you wouldn't prepare your own food in a public loo, so you shouldn't have to prepare your baby's there either.

 You'll probably need to express at least every 3 hours when you're first away from your baby.
 It's a good idea to practice before you go back to work, so that you're used to it.